Geosciences, Pollution Prevention and Treatment

 Objectives

-The Geosciences, Pollution Preventionand Treatment(GPTP) course is designed to provide a generalist education in Earth Sciences, complemented by professional training in the fields of pollution prevention and treatment, particularly for water and soil, with a 4 to 6 month internship in a professional environment or laboratory .
+The Geosciences, Pollution Preventionand Treatment(GPTP) program aims to provide general training in Earth Sciences, supplemented by professional training in the fields of pollution prevention and treatment, particularly water and soil pollution, with a 4- to 6-month internship in a professional environment or laboratory.

-This course enables students to enter the job market at the end of their bachelor's degree (Bac + 3) at Technician/Assistant-Engineer level (see Professional integration below), or to enter a Master's degree (see Further study below).
-The first 2 years are identical to those of the Earth Sciences pathway, with a first orientation in 2nd year (L2) through the UE Hydrogeology, Hydraulics, Environmental Chemistry and Ocean, Atmosphere, Hydrosphere.
-The final orientation of the course takes place at the beginning of the 3rd year (L3).
-This program benefits from the participation oflecturers from the Chemistry and Process Engineering departments and the Polytech engineering school.
-The training team also draws on a network of local authorities and companies, in particular SMEs, enabling specialization in the following areas:
+This program allows students to enter the job market at the end of their bachelor's degree (Bac + 3) with the level of Technician/Assistant Engineer (see below Professional Integration) or to enroll in a master's program ( see below Further Studies).
+The first two years are identical to those of the Earth Sciences program, with students beginning to specialize in their second year (L2) through courses in Hydrogeology, Hydraulics, Environmental Chemistry, and Ocean, Atmosphere, and Hydrosphere.
+The final specialization takes place at the beginning of the third year (L3).
+This program benefits from the participationof teachers from the Chemistry and Process Engineering departments and the Polytech Engineering School.
+The teaching team also draws on a network of local authorities and companies, particularly SMEs, enabling specialization in the following areas:

 - hydraulics/hydrogeology/hydrology